JoeBee/HiMarine-Invoicing/INSTRUCTIONS.md

 - **File Format:** Only XLSX and XLS files are supported
 - **Multiple Uploads:** You can upload files multiple times on the Suppliers tab
-- **Data Sorting:** Data is automatically sorted to help you find and compare items
+- **Data Order:** Data maintains the original order from uploaded files
 - **Column Detection:** The system looks for common column headers like "Description", "Item", "Price", "Cost", etc.
 - **Checkboxes:** Only items with "Include" checked will appear in the generated invoice